Certificate of Children’s Creative Writing– New Course!

 If you’re interested in writing children’s literature, you might be considering what type of book to write.
 The following is a list of the most popular children’s writing categories covering all ages.

-Picture Books (0 – 8-years-old)
+Picture Books (0 – 8-year-olds)

-Picture books are primarily written for the 3 to an 8-year-old audience, with more basic ‘board’ books for the 0 to 3-year age group.
+Picture books are primarily written for the 3 to 8-year-old audience, with more basic ‘board’ books for the 0 to 3-year age group.
 The illustrations are just as important as the words telling the story, and some may argue they are even more important.

 It is recommended that parents or carers read picture books to children in infancy to encourage literacy.

 The Second Sky is a popular, award-winning picture book by author Patrick Guest and illustrator Jonathan Bentley.
-The picture book was awarded The Book of the Year: Early Childhood 2018 Notable by The Children’s Book Council of Australia.
+The picture book was awarded the Notable Book of the Year: Early Childhood 2018 by the Children’s Book Council of Australia.

 Writing Tip: Keep in mind that most children’s picture books are made up of 32 pages and have about 12 spreads (two facing pages) for the story.
 Writing courses can help you to stay within the genre and category you’re writing for.

-Early Readers (4 to 8-years-old)
+Early Readers (4 to 8-year-olds)

 Early readers, also known as first readers, bridge the gap between picture books and chapter books.
 These books use simple, familiar vocabulary that encourages independent reading in emerging and newly independent readers.